 My solution is using the callback idea.
 I will write the method in the .NET context returning just an IType and using some magic in C++ and C#/.NET I will invoke GetData method multiple times and return the elements one by one.
 I will also exppose a boolean isFinished parameter as output.

-In the .NET code, in order to maintain the state of some variable (like static in C/C++ functions) you can use [ThreadStaticAttribute] or ThreadLocal like this:
+In the .NET code, in order to maintain the state of some variable (like static in C/C++ functions) you can use [ThreadStaticAttribute] or ThreadLocal

-internal static class GetMany<T,IT>
+internal static class GetMany<T,IT

 where T : class